|Nutritional Guidelines (per serving)|

 - 1 (4-ounce) can mushrooms (drained)

-Cut the sirloin tips or steak into bite-sized cubes.
+Cut the sirloin tips or stew beef into bite-sized cubes.

 Put the beef cubes in the slow cooker crockery insert.

-In a bowl, combine the onion soup with the golden mushroom soup, wine, and mushrooms.
+In a bowl, combine the onion soup mix with the golden mushroom soup, wine, and drained mushrooms.
 Pour the mixture over the beef.

 Cover and cook on low for 7 to 9 hours.

-Serve the beef tips and gravy with rice, potatoes, or noodles.
+Serve the beef tips and gravy over rice, potatoes, or noodles.

-Fresh mushrooms can improve the earthy flavor.
+Fresh mushrooms can increase the earthy flavor of this dish.
 Saute 6 to 8 ounces of fresh sliced mushrooms in a tablespoon of olive oil or butter until golden brown and tender.
-Add them to the slow cooker along with the soups and wine.
+Add them to the slow cooker along with the soup mix, soup, and wine.

 While browning the meat isn't necessary, the caramelization will enhance the flavor and texture of the dish, and it can even help reduce the fat content.
 If you have time, sear the cubed beef in a small amount of vegetable oil over medium-high heat.
-For even more intense flavor, deglaze the pan with the red wine or a small amount of stock or water.
+For even more intense flavor, deglaze the pan with the red wine or a small amount of stock or water and add it to the pot.